 Asking Life Questions to Grandparents

 Asking grandparents about their lives and their loves should be a fun and rewarding task.
 People, generally, are quite pleased when someone shows an interest in who they are and what they do.
 Grandparents, however, may live far away from their family.
-Familial visits may be few and far between – meaning that children cannot – completely know their grandparents.
-When children question their grandparents about their own past, they can not only learn much about their family's history, but they can help keep those important family stories alive.
-Once a grandfather or grandmother is gone, their stories can be gone as well – or at least become far more difficult to recover.
+Familial visits may be few and far between, meaning that children cannot completely know their grandparents.
+Since COVID-19, physical restrictions can further increase the emotional distance between your family and your grandparents, making it harder for your kids to stay close to them and get to know them better.
+When children question their grandparents about their own past, they can not only learn a lot about their family's history, but they can help keep those important family stories alive.
+Once a grandfather or grandmother is gone, their stories can be gone as well, or at least become far more difficult to recover.

-Discussing matters of importance can also benefit grandparents.
+Discussing matters of importance in your video call can also benefit grandparents.
 If grandpa or grandma is showing the early signs of dementia, talking with them can help them retain memories (or even spark new memories) before they are completely forgotten.
-Getting involved with conversations also helps grandpa or grandma remain social.
-Science shows that Science shows that socialization improves overall health and wellbeing.
+It is also a good time to ask them how the pandemic is affecting them, and to see if setting up weekly video calls could be incorporated into your schedules.
+Ask their caregiver if they can help support setting up Zoom or Facetime calls to keep your grandparents active and engaged.
+Science shows that socialization improves overall health and wellbeing, and so it should be highly prioritized, especially now!

 What are the Best Questions to Ask Grandparents?